Balochistan Government Initiates Multiple Agro Projects - UrduPoint

 Balochistan Government Initiates Multiple Agro Projects

-ISLAMABAD, Sep 8 (UrduPoint / Pakistan Point News - 8th Sep, 2020 ) :The Government of Balochistan initiated work on multiple agro projects with the aim to enhance the production in the province through modern technologies.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :The Government of Balochistan has initiated work on multiple agro projects with the aim to enhance the production in the province through modern technologies.

-An official of the Balochistan government while talking to the APP on Tuesday said that the government started training programmes for farmers and landowners of the province on modern farming methods.
+Talking to APP, an official of the Balochistan government said that the government started training programmes for farmers and landowners of the province on modern farming methods.

 He said the projects including, use of modern technology for water conservation, promotion of tunnel farming, strengthening of the Agricultural Department's research laboratories, promotion of research and development and improvement through registration and certification of new varieties of wheat, rice, barley and vegetables were underway.